Home Router ‘Vaccinated’ by Benign, Viruses have been used to harden more than Ten thousands home routers against cyber-attacks.

-Symantec says that the Wifatch program is closing loopholes and fixing bugs on routers which is infected.
+Symantec says that the Watch program is closing loopholes and fixing bugs on routers which are infected.

-Routers are being increasingly targeted by criminals for stealing personal data or to help with large-scale web attacks.
+Criminals are increasingly targeting routers for stealing personal data or to help with large-scale web attacks.

 Symantec has monitored the network of “vaccinated” devices but, so far, it has not been seen putting for malicious use.

-In a blog-post, Symantec said that once Wifatch finds and infects a vulnerable router it connects to other compromised devices for downloading various software updates that make them harder to attack successful.
+In a blog post, Symantec said that once Watch finds and infects a vulnerable router it connects to other compromised devices for downloading various software updates that make them harder to attack successfully.

-In addition, it is said that, Wifatch tries to disinfect devices that have been compromised by malicious software.
+Also, it is said that Wifatch tries to disinfect devices that have been compromised by malicious software.
 It regularly reboots devices to kill off malware’s running on them and return them to a clean state.

 The software also leaves a message on the router telling its owner to change the default passwords and update the firmware that controls the device so that it wouldn’t get affected.

-Wifatch targets a wide variety of home routers that runs in the variations of the Linux operating system.
-Symantec said that “tens of thousands” of gadgets were harboring Wifatch.
+Watch targets a wide variety of home routers that run in the variations of the Linux operating system.
+Symantec said that “tens of thousands” of gadgets were harboring Watch.
 About a third of all the devices it had hit were in China with Brazil and Mexico making up another quarter of its victims.

-Symantec remained cautious about the intentions of Wifatch despite its benign appearance.
+Symantec remained cautious about the intentions of Watch despite its benign appearance.

 “Wifatch is a piece of code that infects a device without user consent and, in that regard, is the same as any other piece of malware,” said Mr.Ballano.

-“It should also be pointed out that Wifatch contains a number of general-purpose back doors that can be used by the author to carry out potentially malicious actions,” he added.
+“It should also be pointed out that Wifatch contains some general-purpose back doors that can be used by the author to carry out potentially malicious actions,” he added.